First Time Homebuyer Programs Available

 Do you really need to hire a real estate professional to help you buy a property?
 It depends if you have the time.
-A real estate professional brings the Experience, Contacts, and sources of information, to get the job done right.
+A good real estate professional brings Experience, Contacts, and Sources of Information, and Great Negotiation Skills to get the job done right.
 Without a real estate professional would it go as smooth as it could?
-Would it give you more time with your family?

 Would you be able to negotiate a better price?
-The buyer’s professional agent does a lot more than find a property to earn their commission:
+The Good Pirates Realty agent does a lot more than find a property to earn their commission:

 You need to determine your buying power.
 Buyer power is defined by your financial reserves plus your borrowing capacity.
 This keeps your search goals realistic.
 Given information about your available savings, income and current debt, a real estate professional can refer you to the best-qualified lenders to help you.